-To keep up to speed on the project, this site will be regularly updated, there will be opportunities for people to contribute to the book over the next few months.
-The following comes from one person who caught the tour:
+To keep up to speed on the project, this site will be regularly updated, and people can still contribute to the book during the final artwork stages.
+The following for example comes from one person who caught the tour:

 “I saw the show in Manchester.
 I was at college right in the centre of town but the shows sold out so quickly I was unable to get a ticket.
 It was a big disappointment as I had seen the group the previous year and been very impressed by them live.
 Then a mate at college told me he’d got a spare ticket, so we went together.
 My abiding memory of the evening is at the end of the show, we got out of the doors and just leapt in the air, it had been so exhilarating.
 Everyone I’ve spoken to about it of course remembers Gabriel’s incredible bubble suit, I think it was on the front of the NME too, but so many other aspects of the show stick in the brain.
 The way they set up Gabriel on a platform on one side of the stage, then somehow moved him right across the stage in an instant was mesmerising.
 Of course we found out later how they’d done the trick, but on the night it was breathtaking.
 The use of lasers was also very exciting.
 I went to my first rock show in 1970, and have seen hundreds of bands since then, but The Lamb Lies Down On Broadway show is easily in my top five gigs of all time.”

 Note : all visuals on this site are the property of ST33Books.
-They are for illustration purposes only, may contain copyright material and may differ from the finished printed version.
+They are for illustration purposes only, may contain copyright material yet to be licensed and may differ from the finished printed version.